-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL.

-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-D67310-P67661 KEEP THIS PORTION FOR YOU IR RECORDS THIS PROXY CARD IS V ALID ONL Y WHEN SIGNED AND DATED.
-DETACH AN O RETURN THIS PO RTION ONLY VSE CORPORATION or Withhold To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends y the following: you vote FOR A IIA II Except number(s) of the nominee(s) on the line below.
-Election of Directors Nominees: C 0 (0 02) Edward P. Dolanski 07) 03) Ralph E. Eberhart 08) James F. Lafond John E. Potter Jack C. Stultz Bonnie K. Wachtel The Board of Directors recommends y you vote FOR the followi ng proposal s: For Against Abstain Approval of an amendment to VSE's 15,000,000 shares to 23,000,000 sh rporation, as a amended, to increase the number of authorized shares of common stock from 0 0 0 3.
-Ratification of the appointment of Grant Thornton LLP as VSE's s independen nt registered public accounting firm for the year ending December 31, 2022.
+O VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS S: D67310-P67661 KEEP THIS PORTIO N FOR YO UR RECORDS THIS PROX Y CA RD IS VA LID ON Y WHEN SIGNED AND DATED.
+DETACH AN D RETUR IN THIS PO ORTION ONLY VSE CORPORATION The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. $\overline{}$ Election of Directors Nominees: 0 0 0 ı The Board of Directors recommends you vote FOR the follo wing proposal 52 For Against Abstain Approval of an amendment to VSE's Restated Certificate of Ir 15,000,000 shares to 23,000,000 shares. ncorpor ation, as a mended, t o increase the number of authorized shares of common stock from 0 0 0 3.
+Ratification of the appointment of Grant Thornton LLP as V SE's inc iependen t registered public accounting firm for the year ending December 31, 2022 .
 0 0 0 4.
-Approval, on a non-binding advisor ry basis, of the compensatio on of our nam ned executiv ve officers.
-0 0 0 NOTE: Such business as may properly co me before the meeting or a ny adjournm ent thereof Please sign exactly as your name(s) appea owners should each sign personally.
-All ho ar(s) hereon.
-When signing a olders must sign.
-If a corporat as attorney, e tion or partne executor, ad ership, pleas ministrator, or other fiduciary, please give full title as such.
-Joint e sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Approval, on a non-binding advisory basis, of the compens ation o f VSE's na amed execu utive afficers.
+0 0 0 NOTE: To transact such other business as may properly come before the meeting or any adjournment thereof.
+Hease sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint Please sign exactly as your name(s) appear(s) hereon.
+When signi owners should each sign personally.
+All holders must sign.
+If a corp ng as a ioration or partne rship, plea iministrator, or other flouciary, please give full title as such.
+Join se sign in full corporate or partnership name by authorized officer Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date ,